donmcbrien/RedBlackTree/README.md

     public func contains(_ key: K) -> Bool
     // reports whether a record containing the key is present

-    public var first: R?
+    public var leftmost: R?
-    // Find the leftmost record
+    // Find the first/leftmost record

-    public var last: R?
+    public var rightmost: R?
-    // Find the rightmost record
+    // Find the last/rightmost record

     public func fetch(_ key: K) -> R? {
     // fetches a copy of the only record (or first when duplicates permitted), if any, containing the key

     public func fetchAll(_ key: K) -> [R]
     // only relevant where duplicates are permitted, this method fetches copies of all records, if any,
-    // containing the key, and sorted by the rule in the RedBlackTreeKeyProtocol
+    // containing the key, and sorted according to the rule in the RedBlackTreeKeyProtocol

     public func neighboursOf(_ key: K) -> (R?,R?)?
     // fetches the immediate neighbours, left and right, of the record containing the key (but only